 One of the biggest factors that will narrow down your search is your credit history.
 If you’re new to building credit and have no credit, a secured credit card may be the best first credit card for you.
 You can use it to build up your credit scores and qualify for the best credit cards in the future.
 Secured cards require a security deposit to establish the credit limit (or credit line) which is the maximum amount you can spend on the card at one time.
 Sometimes the deposit can be less than the credit limit, like in the case of the Capital One® Secured Mastercard® (Review).
 Many cards now give you a free FICO® Score on your monthly statement.
 You can monitor your credit from month-to-month.

 If you’re in credit card debt, you may want to consider credit card designed for balance transfers.
 The best balance transfer credit cards come with a long introductory APR and no balance transfer fee.

 Certain cards will offer an introductory signup bonus, so you can earn bonus points or cash rewards for spending a certain amount within the first few months of account opening.

 Some people compare credit cards by their APRs (or interest rates).
 With most cards, as long as you pay off the full statement balance each month, you can avoid interest completely, which makes the APR irrelevant.

 The process of filling out credit card applications can be relatively fast.
 Usually, you can hit “apply now,” submit your application within 5–15 minutes, and get an instant decision.
 Other times, the credit card issuer may ask for extra information, like proof of income.

 Finding the right credit card for you doesn’t need to be a daunting process.
-To start with our favorites in each category, check out the Best Credit Cards of 2018.
+To start with our favorites in each category, check out the Best Credit Cards.